 We also determined that some employer campaign strategies appear more successful than others.

-Employees said they were more motivated to give when employers encouraged it.
-But employer asks didn’t lead employees to give more money through their workplaces than they would have otherwise.
+Employees said they were more likely to participate when employers encouraged it.
+But employer asks didn’t lead employees to give more money through their workplaces than they would have donated otherwise.

 Employees said they were not motivated to give when they heard about their co-workers’ support for the campaigns.
 In fact, they felt less inclined to give.